bbolker/gLLMglnlmvlvMMM/README.md

 mixed/multilevel modeling

 `gLLMglnlmvlvMMM` is a comprehensive tool that completely solves the problem of fitted mixed models by leveraging the power of modern AI.
-Trained on numerous posts from social media[^1], mailing lists and forums such as Stack Exchange and Cross Validated, this package:
+Trained on numerous posts from social media[^1], mailing lists and forums[^2] such as Stack Exchange and Cross Validated, this package:

 - **resolves scaling problems**: large models can now be fitted in ${\cal O}(\log \min(N,p))$ time
 - **solves model misspecification problems**: no more squinting at diagnostic plots and making subjective judgements (*or* worrying about why the Shapiro-Wilk test rejects Normality of residuals)